Middle School Handbook

 Parent Portal – A web-based tool parents can use to view their student’s information.
 Parents may view only the student information for their household, and it is easy to use.
 This is also a way to view your student’s grades and attendance.
 Because of this, it has become unnecessary to mail home report cards.
 Please contact the main office with any questions regarding attendance or grades.
 Simply click on the description for the information you would like to view.
 To sign up, visit the Parent page, and click on the Parent Portal option to fill out the application or stop by your student’s school.
 If you are signed up but have problems viewing your student’s information, please contact Laura Eisen at 616.748.3023.

 Telephone Calls / Emails – We value communication with our families.
 Feel free to call or email your student’s teacher(s).
 All middle school teachers’ email addresses are available on the school’s website or in the main office.
 Feel free to email your questions throughout the school year.
 Staff can be reached via their extension or by calling the school’s main office.

 Conferences- We have parent/teacher conferences during the year, and we encourage you to attend to meet your child’s teachers.

 Student Rights and Responsibilities

-- Parents should contact the school administration regarding procedures for such instruction.
-Applications must be approved by our Special Education Director, Holly Boehle.
+Parents should contact the school administration regarding procedures for such instruction.
+Applications will be reviewed by our administration team.
 The District will provide homebound instruction only for those confinements expected to last at least five (5) days.

 Section I - Enrolling in the School